EzJacob/FlappyBirdUnity/README.md

 3. **TestAtStartGameIsFrozen**: Confirms that the game is initially frozen at the start by checking that the time scale is set to zero.

-### The following tests have not been written due to an unresolved error:
+### The following tests have been written with mocking:

 1. **TestBirdMovement**: Verifies that the bird moves correctly according to player input and game physics.